This is Part 3 of My Big Fat Autoimmune Mess! series. The other posts in this series include:

 The immune system is to blame for any condition that is autoimmune in nature.
 And the immune system is what needs to be modulated to reverse it.

 This is why the same dietary protocol Dr. Terry Wahls used to reverse her MS (The Wahls Protocol) is effective for reversing ALL autoimmune conditions.
 It’s why you find books like The Autoimmune Solution and Beat Autoimmune, neither of which address specific autoimmune diseases, but instead focus on the root causes of why immune systems go rogue.

-So, when I tested positive for antibodies associated with Lupus, Systemic Scleroderma, Celiac Disease, and Rheumatoid Arthritis (just to name a few), AND also received a diagnosis of Psoriasis from my dermatologist due to the tiniest patch on my big toe, it became clear that my immune system is still attacking my body… multiple parts actually.
+So, when I tested positive for antibodies associated with Lupus, Systemic Scleroderma, and Rheumatoid Arthritis (just to name a few), AND also received a diagnosis of Psoriasis from my dermatologist due to the tiniest patch on my big toe, it became clear that my immune system is still attacking my body… multiple parts actually.
 My doctors simply said “Oh, look at that, you have more autoimmune antibodies, let’s get to work on reducing those before they do damage.”

 My thoughts exactly.

 There was no rush to fit the meaning of all the antibodies into a perfect diagnostic box so we could give it an official name.
 Given that I have no plans to pursue any type of autoimmune pharmaceutical drug, except maybe Low Dose Naltrexone (again), I do not see the value in seeking an official diagnosis when I already have two doctors working my case.

 Having a nameless autoimmune disease does not change the fact that my immune system is in need of improved modulation.
 I still need to search for and address all potential root causes such as leaky gut, nutritional deficiencies, toxins, infections, and stress.
 The fact remains: I have an autoimmune disease.